-Joshua Gersen is currently the Assistant Conductor of the New York Philharmonic, where he recently made his subscription debut last February on hours notice to critical acclaim.
-For the past five years Mr. Gersen was the Music Director of the New York Youth Symphony, and was also previously the John S. and James L. Knight Foundation Conducting Fellow of the New World Symphony, where he served as the assistant conductor to the symphony's Artistic Director Michael Tilson Thomas, and led the orchestra in various subscription, education, and family concerts, including the orchestra's renowned PULSE concert series.
+Joshua Gersen recently concluded his tenure as the Assistant Conductor of the New York Philharmonic, where he most notably made his subscription debut in 2017 on hours notice to critical acclaim filling in for an ailing Semyon Bychkov.
+Mr. Gersen was also previously the Music Director of the New York Youth Symphony, as well as the John S. and James L. Knight Foundation Conducting Fellow of the New World Symphony, where he served as the assistant conductor to the symphony's Artistic Director Michael Tilson Thomas, and led the orchestra in various subscription, education, and family concerts, including the orchestra's renowned PULSE concert series.
 He made his conducting debut with the San Francisco Symphony in the fall of 2013 and has been invited back numerous times, including this past January where led a program in the brand new SoundBox Theater and even filled in for Michael Tilson Thomas on part of a subscription series.
 Mr. Gersen was the winner of the Aspen Music Festival's prestigious 2011 Aspen Conducting Prize and the 2010 Robert J. Harth Conducting Prize, and served as the festival's assistant conductor for the 2012 summer season under Robert Spano.
-He served as the principal conductor of the renowned Ojai Music Festival in 2013, and also has conducted the Toronto Symphony, National Symphony, New Jersey Symphony, Indianapolis Symphony, Alabama Symphony, Jacksonville Symphony, and members of the Pittsburgh Symphony.
+He served as the principal conductor of the renowned Ojai Music Festival in 2013, and has recently appeared as a guest conductor with the Chicago Symphony, St. Louis Symphony, Detroit Symphony, Toronto Symphony, National Symphony, New Jersey Symphony, Indianapolis Symphony, San Antonio Symphony, and the North Carolina Symphony.
 He was also a recipient of a 2015 and 2016 Solti Foundation U.S. Career Assistance Award.

 Beyond his conducting interests, Mr. Gersen is also an avid composer.
 Both his String Quartet #1 and Fantasy for Chamber Orchestra have been premiered in New England Conservatory's celebrated Jordan Hall.
 He has had works performed by the New Mexico Symphony, Greater Bridgeport Symphony, and frequently with the GBYO.
 His work as a composer has also led to an interest in conducting contemporary music.
 He has conducted several world premieres of new works with the both the New World Symphony and New York Youth Symphony, and has collaborated with many prominent contemporary composers including John Adams, Christopher Rouse, Steven Mackey, Mason Bates, and Michael Gandolfi.